gryphonshafer/cbqz-site/docs/governance/articles.md

 # Articles of Incorporation

-## Action by Written Consent of the Incorporators
+## Action by Written Consent of the Incorporator

 **ACTION BY WRITTEN CONSENT
-OF THE INCORPORATORS
+OF THE INCORPORATOR OF
-OF
 Christian Bible Quizzing,**
-a Washington Non-Profit Organization,
+a Washington Non-Profit Organization
-July 27, 2024

 The undersigned, acting as the sole incorporator of Christian Bible Quizzing, an independent non-profit organization (the "Organization"), hereby approves and adopts the following resolutions by this written consent without a meeting (this "Written Consent") pursuant to Section 24.03 of the Revised Code of Washington (RCW), which shall be effective upon the filing by the Secretary of State of Washington with a perpetual existence tenure: